wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/healthcare-overview/includes/2-engagement.md

 ### Patient Service Center

 With the **Patient Service Center** feature, you can engage with your patients in the way that they want by using chat.
-Additionally, you can monitor automatic conversations through the Azure Health Bot service.
+Additionally, you can monitor automatic conversations through the Azure Health Bot Service.
 Service agents can help your patients with information and setting up appointments.

 **Patient Service Center** builds on Dynamics 365 Customer Service and its Digital Messaging Add-in to add healthcare-specific capabilities to Microsoft Cloud for Healthcare.